pluja/awesome-privacy/README.md

 ## Social Networks and Platforms

+> **NOTE: The fediverse**
+>
+> The fediverse is a "**fed**erated" "un**iverse**" of social network platforms that are able to talk to one another through a standard and open protocol.
+This means that you can consume content on any network from any of these networks.
+You are not locked to a single provider, you are free to choose.
+Please [watch this video](https://framatube.org/w/9dRFC6Ya11NCVeYKn8ZhiD?start=8s) by FramaSoft that illustrates the concept very good.
+>
+> Ideally, we should all move to the fediverse and abandon the centralized and monopolized social networks that are now the most popular (Twitter, Reddit, Instagram...).
+>
+> All the apps compatible with the Fediverse (ActivityPub) are marked with a 🧩

 > **NOTE: About alternative frontends and clients**
 >
 > Alternative frontends are good to protect your individual privacy.
 You can still consume the contents of privative and privacy-harmful services with protection over your privacy and some anonimity.
 Even using most these alternative frontends, still, the privative services will receive requests about the content you are consuming (even not knowing it is you).
 This sitll harms the collective privacy and adds data to their algorithms in some ways.
 Only the alternative frontends (or clients) that act as a proxy will hide your real IP from the content provider.